Complete Idiot's Guide to Getting Organized

 Corral and Contain

 "Stuff" should always have discrete limits.
 So you've cleared the shelf in that bookcase?
-Add a different-colored plastic dishpan for each family member, and nobody's field trip permission slip will walk to school with the wrong sibling--or slide behind the shelf, to be unearthed sometime in the new millennium.
+Add a different-colored plastic dishpan for each family member, and nobody's field trip permission slip will walk to school with the wrong sibling--or slide behind the shelf, to be unearthed during next year's Spring cleaning.

 "Putting away" should always be easier than "getting out"